 Born in Germantown, Philadelphia, February 6, 1876.
 Studied in The Pennsylvania Academy of the Fine Arts and under J. Alden Weir.
-Fellowship Prize, The Pennsylvania Academy of the Fine Arts, 1910; Bronze Medal, Buenos Aires Exposition, 1910; Jennie Sesnan Gold Medal, The Pennsylvania Academy of the Fine Arts, 1911; Second Hallgarten Prize, National Academy of Design, New York, 1911; Honorable Mention, Carnegie Institute, Pittsburgh, 1911; Inness Gold Medal, National Academy of Design, New York, 1915; Gold Medal, Panama-Pacific International Exposition, San Francisco, 1915; Norman Wait Harris Silver Medal, Art Institute of Chicago, 1915; Temple Gold Medal, The Pennsylvania Academy of the Fine Arts, 1916; The Edward T. Stotesbury Prize, The Pennsylvania Academy of the Fine Arts, 1916; The Carol H. Beck Gold Medal, The Pennsylvania Academy of the Fine Arts, 1917; The Potter Palmer Gold Medal, Chicago Art Institute, Chicago, 1918.
-Member of the National Academy of Design.
+Fellowship Prize, The Pennsylvania Academy of the Fine Arts, 1910; Bronze Medal, Buenos Aires Exposition, 1910; Jennie Sesnan Gold Medal, The Pennsylvania Academy of the Fine Arts, 1911; Second Hallgarten Prize, National Academy of Design, New York, 1911; Honorable Mention, Carnegie Institute, Pittsburgh, 1911; Associate of the National Academy of Design; Inness Gold Medal, National Academy of Design, New York, 1915; Gold Medal, Panama-Pacific International Exposition, San Francisco, 1915; Norman Wait Harris Silver Medal, Art Institute of Chicago, 1915; Temple Gold Medal, The Pennsylvania Academy of the Fine Arts, 1916; The Edward T. Stotesbury Prize, The Pennsylvania Academy of the Fine Arts, 1916; The Carol H. Beck Gold Medal, The Pennsylvania Academy of the Fine Arts, 1916; The Carol H. Beck Gold Medal, The Pennsylvania Academy of the Fine Arts, 1917.
 Instructor in Composition and in Drawing and Painting.